lsp-plugins/lsp-plugins/README.md

 ## For Linux/FreeBSD

-The usual directories for LADSPA are:
-  * /usr/lib/ladspa
-  * /usr/local/lib/ladspa
-  * /usr/lib64/ladspa
-  * /usr/local/lib64/ladspa
-  * ~/.ladspa

-The usual directories for LV2 are:
-  * /usr/lib/lv2
-  * /usr/local/lib/lv2
-  * /usr/lib64/lv2
-  * /usr/local/lib64/lv2
-  * ~/.lv2

-The usual directories for LinuxVST are:
+The usual directories for CLAP are:
-  * /usr/lib/vst
-  * /usr/local/lib/vst
+  * /usr/lib/clap
-  * /usr/lib64/vst
+  * /usr/local/lib/clap
-  * /usr/local/lib64/vst
+  * /usr/lib64/clap
-  * ~/.lxvst
+  * /usr/local/lib64/clap
-  * ~/.vst
+  * ~/.clap

 The usual directories for JACK core library are:
   * /usr/lib